thremes/geiseric/README.md

 # Geiseric

-Just one more starter child-theme for Kuorinka.
+One more child-theme for Kuorinka that invites to think about the nature.

 ## Parent Theme